ra559/cis106/guides/lecture breakdown.md

 * The Linux Filesystem
 * Navigating the filesystem
 * Getting basic information about your system
+* The GUI VS The CLI
+* Desktop Environments
+* Shells
+* Terminal Emulators

 ## Lecture 04 | Manipulating files and directories
 ### Topics: